3.5 Traineeships and apprenticeships

 Recognition of learning outcomes

-As most traineeships and apprenticeships take place within the formal education system, the recognition of outcomes is established in the curriculum of the individual education programmes.
+As most traineeships and apprenticeships take place within the formal education system, the recognition of outcomes is established in the curriculum of each education programmes.
 The outcome is established in learning objectives and measurable targets, which are assessed during some form of examination, either oral, practical, or in writing.

-In Denmark, the examination of all education programmes uses a marking scale with seven grades.
-Some vocational education programmes make use of verbal scales in the apprenticeship test (svendeprøve).
+In Denmark, the examination of all education programs use a seven-step grading scale.
+Some vocational education programs use verbal scales in the apprenticeship test (svendeprøve).

 Since 2001, the European credit transfer and accumulation system (ECTS) has been used in higher education.